Claiborne county mayor mandates masks - Claiborne Progress

 - People who have trouble due to an underlying health condition or another medical reason

-- People who incapacitated or unable to remove the facial covering without assistance
+- People who are incapacitated or unable to remove the facial covering without assistance

 - While eating or drinking